 You might notice, over the last 15+ years, compared to prior years, I have gone to see an outrageous number of bands.
 Well, outrageous by whose standards?
 I cannot see enough live shows and it has been scientifically proven that a person can become addicted to concerts.
 Trust me, it’s the adrenaline rush and I have actually experienced concert withdrawals.
 However, attending shows is also a great way to show support for the bands I love.
 After all, if no one is going to see the bands, the bands will eventually stop touring.
-Again, trust me as I’ve seen it happen more and more in the past five years.
+Believe it because it is happening.
+I’ve seen it more and more in the past five years.

 Whenever possible, I love to take pictures of the actual show capturing the moment forever.
-Call it luck or what have you, but I’ve ended up with some pretty darn good shots!
+Call it luck or what have you, but I’ve ended up with some pretty darn good shots; both with a point and shoot and a DSLR!
 Back in 2012 I had the opportunity to start shooting bands professionally.
 Talk about a dream come true.
 It has been an amazing experience to be able to capture many moments with my camera, not to mention document the shows with my own words.
 Add to that the number of interviews I’ve conducted and a hell of a lot of other cool experiences, and I can honestly say it’s been one hell of a ride!

 Starting in 1998, due to a good friend of mine and continuing through to this day, often times due to being in the right place at the right time, I have been able to meet quite a few of my favorite bands.
 Everyone I have ever met has been totally cool and the experiences are something I won’t soon forget.

 Road trips are another musical adventure I love!
 I have met some really great people and have had some of the best times on road trips to see bands.
-My friends and I have gotten lost more than once .
-We are talking going and coming back.
-Oh and let me ask you, how many times can a person pass the Hormel Chili Plant in their lifetime?
-Current record I believe stands at 4 or 5.
+Even when my friends and I have gotten lost, more than once, going to and coming back from the venue.
+Ah yes, we’re talking way before GPS, and going back to my lack of direction before the internet was a thing.
+But even after that, relying on MapQuest directions was risky “turn left on local road.”
+I have gotten a lot better, but how many times do you think a person can pass the Hormel Chili Plant in their lifetime?
+Current record stands at 4 or 5.
 Oh and don’t even try to make a left hand turn in San Francisco!
-That’s all part of the adventure, right?
-It’s also fun meeting up with other people who also share the same enthusiasm for these bands as I do.
-Check out my concert list and various pictures under CONCERTS.
+All part of the adventure, right?
+It’s also fun meeting up with other people who share the same enthusiasm for bands.